 To be granted entry to the list an applicant must have been awarded a Certificate of Completion of Specialist Training (CCST) as a result of completing a GDC approved training programme, with a dedicated national training number (NTN).

 Securing a training post can be quite competitive so anything that enhances your CV will help.
 This may include a postgraduate degree (BSc, MSc, PhD), publications and presentations, audit and research, teaching experience, prizes/awards, as well as positions of responsibility.

 It is strongly recommended to check the essential and desirable criteria listed in the person specification provided for specific specialty training posts (StR).
 An exemplar person specification can be found in the ‘Further Information’ section at the bottom of the page.

-Please refer to the useful link below at the RCSEng.
 The formal training is usually 3 or 4 years long and at the end of the training the trainee is allowed to sit an exam and if successful is awarded a CCST (Certificate of Completion of Specialist Training).